hoytech/quadrable/README.md

 This output indicates that the value is known, as well as the hash of the key, but not the key itself.

-It is slightly more efficient to not store keys in the database, so this should be done for large databases where enumeration is not necessary.
+It is slightly more efficient to not store keys in the database, so this should be done for large databases where enumeration is not necessary, or is available at some other layer of the protocol.